Is meeting clients for coffee tax deductible?

 Ready to start filing?

-Hopefully this article helped you answer some of those burning tax-related questions sole traders often have.
-But the work isn’t done yet—you still need to file all of these claims appropriately, provide your receipts, and get everything sent off to the right place before the deadline.
+Hopefully this article answered some of those burning tax-related questions sole traders often have.
+But the work isn’t done yet—you still need to lodge all of these claims appropriately, provide your receipts, and get everything sent off to the right place before the deadline.

 Invoicing and accounting software for sole traders.
 Get paid faster and relax at tax time.